 You can make three circular excursions starting from Cala Mesquida, which we recommend: one that goes as far as Cala Agulla, another that goes as far as Cala Ratjada and another, a little harder but of great beauty, that goes along the coast and reaches the beach of Canyamel.
 These routes are signposted and have an information panel at the entrance to the beach.

 At this point, we would also recommend you to visit one of the many natural wonders of the island, but this time underground: the Artà Caves.
-If you are interested in visiting it, there is a joint excursion to the Artà Caves and the Caves of Drach.
+If you are interested in visiting it, there is a joint excursion to the Artà Caves and the Drach Caves.
 You can find out more about the itinerary and timetable, and book it here.

 Another way to see the surroundings of the Artà Caves is by jet ski, a unique perspective that you will rarely be able to enjoy.
 Live different experiences!